Happy birthday to Vittorio Adorni, who was born on this day in 1937, and died on December 24, 2022.

 During his first season as a professional rider, Adorni earned his first two major victories while riding for the Philco team, namely stage 15 of that year’s Giro d’Italia and the Tour of Sardinia.

-Still viewed as being a domestique, Adorni’s stature as a top-rider in the peloton was further elevated by two more stage victories in the 1963 Italian Grand Tour, while finishing second in the overall classification.
+Still viewed as a domestique, Adorni’s stature as a top rider in the peloton was further elevated by two more stage victories in the 1963 Italian Grand Tour, while finishing second in the overall classification.

 However, 1965 would mark Adorni’s meteoric rise in the sport, after he won the early-season Tour de Romandie, which was followed up with a triumph in the Giro d’Italia.

-Next season was highlighted with victories in the Tour of Belgium, along with other stage win and a top-ten finish in the Giro.
+The next season was highlighted with victories in the Tour of Belgium, along with other stage wins and a top-ten finish in the Giro.

 The following year, Adorni would be catapulted to international notoriety again, after winning the World Championship Road Race that took place at the Imola race track in Italy.